 There’s something still very comforting about “Cheers.”
-While DVD consumers drool over first-season compilations of relatively current hits, the basic treatment afforded one of NBC’s signature series doesn’t dent the fact that situation comedy rarely gets more clever and more touching than the little bar show that become an institution.
+While DVD consumers drool over first-season compilations of relatively current hits — “Family Guy” and “Buffy the Vampire Slayer” are retail giants — the basic treatment afforded one of NBC’s signature series doesn’t dent the fact that situation comedy rarely gets more clever and more touching than the little bar show that become an institution.

 The trajectory of a sitcom will never happen again the way it happened with “Cheers.”
 After kicking off to dismal ratings, NBC’s then-entertainment prexy Brandon Tartikoff stayed the course, trusted the critics and eventually rode the skein to Nielsen’s top spot.
 In 1982, Ted Danson and Shelley Long brought sparks to viewers who had been forcefed lame freshmen like “9 to 5” and “Silver Spoons,” and, to this day, their sparring still remains a standard to which all programming aspires.